luisfagundes94/H2O/README.md

 ### Features:
 - Simple and clean design with animations
 - A complete water history
-- A reminder to drink water every x hours
+- A notification reminder to drink water every x hours

 ## Screenshots